McDonald's and unions: Germany

 McDonald's Germany employs 65,000 workers across its 1,470 restaurants.
 1,313 (or 90%) of these restaurants are managed as franchises.
 McDonald's Germany notably does not have any employee representatives on its Supervisory Board, despite having over 50,000 employees, well above the legal threshold of 2,000 employees specified in the Co-determination Act.
-This is because it is wholly registered in under the American McDonald's Corporation in Chicago, Illinois, which is permitted under the German-American Trade Agreement.
+This is because it is wholly registered under the American McDonald's Corporation in Chicago, Illinois, which is permitted under the German-American Trade Agreement.

 Works councils can be set up in any establishment in Germany with 5 or more employees.
-In theory, every single McDonald restaurant could have a Works Council.
-In 2002, 50 restaurants out of 1,150 had works councils.
+In theory, every single McDonald restaurant could have a works council.
+In 2002, 50 restaurants out of 1,150 restaurants had works councils.
+Since 1999, a company-wide Central Works Council (GBR) was established.

+A study by the Dortmund Social Research Center accuses McDonald's of actively obstructing the formation of works councils at individual locations.
+As of 2020, 95% of all McDonald’s restaurants did not have a works council.
+There were approximately 20 works councils for roughly 1,500 restaurants.
 Since 1999, a company-wide Central Works Council (GBR) was established.

 The food and beverage trade union NGG alleges that McDonald's engages in union busting and retaliates against union affiliated Works Councils.
 Allegations include changing the ownership of union friendly restaurants into separate holding companies (so they cannot participate in the GBR election) and setting up a parallel employer friendly Central Works Council, with the two competing for legal legitimacy.